 Starting power and Combat cards: no power and 2 combat cards.

 Togawa is even more immobilized than Albion.
 This, combined with its Maifuku and Shinobi abilities, suggests a very defensive play.
 Considering you have all the resources in your relatively large starting territory, this is a viable strategy.

 You will struggle with power.
 You start with none and you need it for production, so that is something to start working on (with enlisting, building an armory, or with a corresponding top-row action) immediately.

 Traps are very useful to keep your opponents off structure building bonus hexes and tunnels.
 Make sure to place all four of them, as they count for territories themselves.
 You can also place them on lakes.
 Then, if someone decides to move into that territory, you will have an easy counter-attack with Shinobi.

 A defense-oriented keep-to-yourself strategy is my suggestion.
 Then, if someone comes close, pounce for those combat stars.

 Invaders From Afar DLC for Digital Edition

-Invaders from Afar is available as downloadable content for Scythe Digital edition on Steam.
+Invaders from Afar are available as downloadable content for Scythe Digital edition on Steam.
 It adds exactly what the boxed version adds to the base game: two new factions.

 All the main features of the digital edition (you can read my original review of Scythe: Digital Edition here) still apply:

-- Excellent practice tool for quick battles against bot.
-You can play a lot of games in a very small amount of time, giving you chance to try out different approaches and tactics.
+- Excellent practice tool for quick battles against bots.
+You can play a lot of games in a very small amount of time, giving you a chance to try out different approaches and tactics.